Paulina Porizkova: Personal life

 Porizkova holds dual Swedish and U.S. citizenship.
-In 1984, she met Ric Ocasek, lead singer of the rock band The Cars, during the filming of The Cars' music video "Drive".
+In 1984, she met Ric Ocasek, lead singer of the rock band the Cars, during the filming of their music video "Drive".
 The two married on 23 August 1989.
 They had two sons, Jonathan Raven Ocasek (born 4 November 1993) and Oliver Ocasek (born 1999).
 In May 2018, Porizkova announced she and Ocasek had separated a year earlier.

 In September 2019, while caring for Ocasek following an unspecified surgery, Porizkova found him dead in his home.
-At the time of his death, they were still in the process of their divorce, though he had disinherited her as well as his two eldest sons in a new will, alleging that before his recent surgery she had "abandoned" him, a legally significant term.
+At the time of his death, they were still in the process of their divorce.
+In a new will, he had disinherited her and his two eldest sons, claiming that before his recent surgery she had abandoned him (a legally significant claim).
 In 2021, her dispute with Ocasek's estate was settled.
 Porizkova commented, "They gave me what is mine under New York state law, and we’re done."

 In 2021, Porizkova briefly dated screenwriter Aaron Sorkin.
+Since February 2023, she has been in a relationship with screenwriter Jeff Greenstein.
+In July 2025, she announced that the two were engaged.

 In "America Made Me a Feminist", an article she wrote for The New York Times in 2017, Porizkova stated that she considered herself a feminist.